 "Red-shirting"

-If you enrolled your 5 year old into Kindergarten but change your mind PRIOR to the start of the school year, you do not need to notify.
-Simply let your school know you have changed your mind and your 5 year old will not be there.
-(This is called “red shirting”, and many people do it, regardless of if they decide to continue homeschooling or not.
+If you enrolled your preschooler into Kindergarten in a spring or summer "round up" program but change your mind PRIOR to the start of the school year, you do not need to notify.
+Simply let your school know you have changed your mind that your 5 year old will not be there.
+(This is called “red shirting”, and many people do it, regardless of if they decide to continue homeschooling or not.)
 If you decide to 'red-shirt' your 5 year old, do not even mention homeschooling.
-Just tell them your child is not ready/not going to be there this year.)
+Just tell them your child is not ready/not going to be there this year.
+There is no need to complicate the situation with calling it homeschooling to the school office.
 (ORC 3321.01 (A)(1))

-If you are homeschooling a child who is over age 6 (by your district’s first day of school - generally first grade age and up), OR your child has already been enrolled and started in public Kindergarten or higher - even prior to compulsory age - then you WILL notify your school district superintendent's office of your intent to homeschool as your formal withdrawal.
-A notification of intent to homeschool IS the legal withdrawal.
+If you are homeschooling a child who is over age 6 (by your district’s first day of school - generally first grade age and up), OR your child has already been enrolled and started in public Kindergarten or higher - even prior to compulsory age - then you WILL notify your school district superintendent's office of exemption as your formal withdrawal.
+A notification of exemption is the legal withdrawal.
 Any withdrawal forms requested by a school are a courtesy to their internal processes only; filling out these forms is not required and while it might speed along the process of their paperwork, it will not legally withdraw your child.
-A notification of intent to homeschool must be sent.
+A notification of exemption must still be sent.

 The following is the longest section of this document.
-It provides step by step instructions for filling out each line of the NOI and includes examples to follow and forms to print out.
+It provides step by step instructions for filling out each line of the Notification of Exemption and includes examples to follow and a form to print out.

 For visual learners, you can see an example completed form here, but do read through this section so that you understand the why's on each step shown.